adotsch/q-extensions/README.md

 # q-extensions
-Some useful Q function in implemented in C
+Some useful Q functions in implemented in C